 - (a) Title and Citation.
 The local rules of the United States District Court for the Southern District of Indiana may be cited as "S.D.
 Ind.
 L.R." - (b) Effective Date and Scope of Rules.
-These rules, as amended, take effect January 1, 2012.
+These rules, as amended from time to time, take effect February 1, 1992.
 They govern all civil and criminal cases on or after that date.
 However, in cases pending when the rules take effect, the court may apply the former local rules if it finds that applying these rules would not be feasible or would be unjust. - (c) Modification or Suspension of Rules.
 The court may, on its own motion or at the request of a party, suspend or modify any rule in a particular case in the interest of justice.